trumanbe01/trumanbe01/README.md

-<h1 align="center">Hey ✌️, it's Truman</h1>
+# <p align="center">Hey ✌️, it's Truman</p>
-<h3 align="center">A passionate computing student from Toronto, Ontario, with a love for all things tech</h3>
+## <p align="center">A passionate computing student from Toronto, Ontario, with a love for all things tech</p>

-🔭 I’m currently working on:
+### ✏️ I’m currently busy with:

+* Lots of school 🏫

+* Some fun extracurriculars include:

+  * Queen's Soft Robotics Team 🤖

+  * Queen's Technology and Media Association 📱

+  * Teaching Assistant 👨‍🏫

+* Practicing LeetCode for technical interviews ⌨️

-- A personal website to show off my projects
+* A personal website to show off my projects 💿

-- Playing around with password encryption? 🔑

-- A top secret personal Discord bot 🤫

 🌱 I’m currently learning:

-- React (for making dope websites)

-- Data structures (for grinding out LeetCode)
+* Flask and Flask-SQLAlchemy

+* MERN stack

+* Next.js as an extension to React

 💻 Future adventures:

-- Fixing up old projects

-- A new NLP Discord bot?
+* QHacks 2022?